Frontend Integrations

 )

-Running a Resolution Service
+Run a Resolution Service

-Every frontend operator should also run a resolution service — a background service that keeps the protocol moving.
+Every frontend operator should also run a resolution service, a background service that keeps the protocol moving.
 It performs three critical tasks:

 1. Revealing votes: After each 20-minute epoch ends, the service decrypts tlock ciphertexts using the drand randomness beacon and calls revealVoteByCommitKey(contentId, roundId, commitKey, isUp, salt) for each unrevealed commit.
 Votes stay hidden until this step runs.